Zenchiyu/deep-learning-implementations/score-based-generative-modelling/README.md

 - DDPM is related to SMLD since both minimize a weighted sum of denoising score matching objectives:
   - [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239) paper by Ho et al (2020)
   - [What are diffusion models?
 Connection with NCSN (SMLD)](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/#connection-with-noise-conditioned-score-networks-ncsn) blog post by Lilian Weng
+  - [Score-Based Generative Modeling through Stochastic Differential Equations](https://arxiv.org/abs/2011.13456) paper by Song et al. formally clarifies the link between DDPM and SMLD
 - Stochastic Differential Equations (SDE) and Probability Flow ODE:
   - [Score-Based Generative Modeling through Stochastic Differential Equations](https://arxiv.org/abs/2011.13456) paper by Song et al.:
     - DDPM and SMLD forward processes are special discretizations of different forward SDEs.
     - They encapsulate DDPM and SMLD samplers under their *predictor-corrector samplers*: DDPM sampler only has a "predictor" (reverse process is a special discretization of its reverse-time SDE) while SMLD only has a "corrector" (annealed Langevin dynamics)
+    - Create new *predictor-corrector samplers* having both a predictor and a corrector by discretizing differently the reverse-time SDEs of DDPM and SMLD -> Variance Preserving and Variance Exploding samplers
     - Deterministic sampling by discretizing the probability flow ODE
   - [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) paper by Karras et al.:
     - Rewrite the Probability Flow ODE of Song et al. into a more intuitive equation